 Team Roster and eligibility – Maximum roster size is 25.
 All players must be over the age of 18.
 Only rostered players will be eligible to play.
 Only players who sign a player waiver form are considered rostered.
 Player waiver forms must be filled out online prior to the 1st game of the season.
 Players may not be rostered on two teams in the same Division.

 Uniforms and Equipment – All players are required to wear matching team shirts which are provided with The HUB registration.
 If teams provide their own shirts, they must be clearly identifiable as a team shirt with either a team name or logo on the shirt.
 Teams will not be allowed to simply wear shirts of the same color.
-The HUB does allow metal cleats in men’s league play.
+The HUB no longer allows metal cleats in any league play.
 Players may wear protective gear.

-Rain-outs – Every attempt will be made to play the game.
-Games will be cancelled by 5pm on weeknights or one hour prior to game time on Sundays.
-Teams should contact the Cancellation Hotline to see if their game has been cancelled at 617.863.8300 EXT 4.
+Rain-outs and weather-related events – Every attempt will be made to play the game.
+Games will be canceled by 5 pm on weeknights or one hour prior to game time on Sundays.
+Teams should contact the Cancellation Hotline to see if their game has been canceled at 617.863.8300 EXT 4.
 If rain is light or begins during the game, it is the umpire’s discretion to call the game.
 The umpire will make every attempt to play the game but if he feels starting play or continuing play presents a risk to either players or field conditions he will call the game.
 Please do not argue with the umpire over this.
 Most rain-outs will be made up on Fridays or later in the season.
-When possible at least 5 days’ notice will be given for make-ups.
-During playoffs only one-day notice may be given.
-If a game is rained out a league wide email will sent as well as a text message if players have opted in.
+When possible at least 5 days notice will be given for make-ups.
+During playoffs, only one-day notice may be given.
+If a game is rained out a league-wide email will be sent as well as a text message if players have opted in.

-Forfeits – All teams are required to notify the league if they are unable to field a team as far in advance as possible.
-No later than 2pm the day of a weeknight game.
-No later than Friday by 5pm for a Sunday game.
+Forfeits – A forfeit is defined as a team unable to field a minimum legal roster for a scheduled game or failure to show up for a scheduled game.
+All teams are required to notify the league if they are unable to field a team as far in advance as possible.
+No later than 2 pm the day of a weeknight game.
+No later than Friday by 5 pm for a Sunday game.
+If you need to forfeit your game you must email the league at firstname.lastname@example.org use this email ONLY.
+In addition, you can call 617 863 9300 EXT 3.
+However, if you call this number you must actually speak to a HUB staffer and not leave a message.
 If a team contacts the office after the set deadlines the game will be forfeited and the forfeiting team will be required to pay both teams umpire fees.
 If a team fails to show up for a game without contacting the league office the game will be forfeited and the forfeiting team will be required to pay both teams umpire fees and a $50 penalty.
 If a team shows up with fewer than 7 players and cannot field a team the game will be forfeited and the forfeiting team will be required to pay both teams umpire fees.
 A 3rd forfeit and the team will be removed from the league.

 Reschedules – Once the season schedule is released it is considered final.
-We do not reschedule games except for rainouts and extreme circumstances.
-We can help you find substitute players and fill ins through our network of players, but if you cannot field a team your game is forfeited.
+We can help you find substitute players and fill-ins through our network of players, but if you cannot field a team your game is forfeited.
 There is a box on the registration form for you to indicate days that your team cannot play and we will attempt to block those days out prior to releasing the season schedule.

 Score reporting and Website – Each team will have a team page on the league website once teams have submitted their player liability form.
 Teams are required to post their scores within 48hrs of the completion of their game via their team website.
 Winning or losing teams can post scores.
 Standings will update automatically upon entering of the scores.